Skip to content

 The perception is “external companies may scale faster.
 They may offer more features.
 They may cost less,” he said, adding that website owners also might use outside providers because they are unaware of university services, or university services may not offer hosting options that meet their needs or enough software development and/or support.
 That, however, doesn’t mean they are better or more secure.

 While using an external provider for websites without sensitive data isn’t against university policy, Iannucci and Udy caution against it.
 Websites hosted by third parties often do not meet the university’s accessibility, branding, and IT security standards, potentially affecting the U’s reputation and safety.
-Udy and UIT Software Platform Services Director Kim Tanner recommend reviewing the services that the university offers and consulting U providers before using an external host.
+Udy and UIT Software Platform Services (now Platform Services) Director Kim Tanner recommend reviewing the services that the university offers and consulting U providers before using an external host.

 The U Office of the Webmaster has a Design Services page that lists the university teams that provide website services and the content management systems they use.Request a website